-Youth Engagement in Youth Action Councils
+Youth + Social Change through Youth Action Councils

 A Youth Action Council is a group of young people who develop a group approach using their individual abilities in order to solve serious social issues.
 In Youth Action Councils, young people develop, implement and evaluate actions through youth/adult partnerships.
 Youth Action Councils can be hosted by nonprofits, local/state/federal government agencies, school districts, community groups, international NGOs, and other organizations.
 Member ages, terms, numbers, issues and actions vary according to organizational priorities, youth voice and other factors.
 Youth Action Councils are the activity that changed everything for youth engagement.
 Before Youth Action Councils, organizations didn’t imagine what youth could do to change the world; after they started to exist, organizations only wanted to dream bigger.